-We checked out Temper Covent Garden and put in on our Hit List.
+We checked out Temper Covent Garden and put it on our Hit List.

 Inko Nito is a robatayaki specialising in a kind of Japanese/Korean fusion.
 The large Broadwick Street space is set up for casual countertop dining, and the menu offers salads, hot sharing plates, and meat, fish, and vegetables cooked on the robata grill.

-We checked out Inko Nito and put in on our Hit List.
+We checked out Inko Nito and put it on our Hit List.